-As part of our whole school approach to safeguarding we promote an open and transparent culture in which all concerns about adults working in or on behalf of the Wrenbury Primary School (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-This includes allegations which do not meet the harms threshold.
+As part of our whole school approach to safeguarding we promote an open and transparent culture in which all concerns about adults working in or on behalf of Wrenbury Primary School (including supply teachers, volunteers and contractors) are dealt with Page 13 of 41 promptly and appropriately.
+This includes allegations which do not meet the harms threshold, also known as low level concerns.